 What is 16 Days of Activism against Gender-based Violence?

-Girls’ Power Initiative (GPI) Calabar Center with host a Media Conference on the 27th of November 2017 and a road walk on the 8th of December 2017 that will help to spotlight, inform, and raise awareness about the most pervasive and unaddressed human rights violation on earth.This year is a call to urge leaders and community members to ensure girls remain in school and complete their education.
+Girls’ Power Initiative (GPI) Calabar Center held a Media Conference on the 27th of November 2017 and will do a road campaign on the 8th of December 2017 that will help to spotlight, inform, and raise awareness about the most pervasive and unaddressed human rights violation on earth.This year is a call to urge leaders and community members to ensure girls remain in school and complete their education.